A fertility app enables a woman to determine with a high degree of accuracy when she is most likely to conceive.

 A fertility app can also be used as a form of birth control that informs women when they are at their least fertile.
 The data gleaned from a fertility app in this regard is considered more dependable than the traditional rhythm method.

 Fertility apps embrace many different approaches, but they all have the same ultimate goal: to provide you accurate, useful information about your reproductive system.
-The following are the best fertility apps of 2021.
+The following are the best fertility apps, updated for 2023.

 1. Flo Period Tracker